Crypto.com NFT Marketplace Review – How Does Crypto.com NFT Buying Works?

 Crypto.com NFT Drops

 You’ll notice an option called “Drops” next to the Marketplace button.
-This is where the latest hyped-up NFTs first appear for sale.
+This is where the latest hyped-up NFTs first appear for sale and this marketplace offers a wide variety of drops.
 You can buy them directly from the creators, snagging a bargain if you choose your collectibles wisely.
 In theory, anyone could list their NFT for sale on the marketplace, but as with a music release, running a countdown and hyping the heck out of the project seems to drum up more business.

 Recent popular NFT Collection drops included 76ers Legacy 01: The Debut, UFC 268, and Sons Of The Desert by digital artist Abalastegui.
 These have all ended so your only chance of picking these NFTs up is on the secondary market.